awsdocs/incident-manager-user-guide/doc_source/tracking-details.md

 + **Parent OpsItem** – Identifies the OpsItem created as the parent of the incident\.
 A parent OpsItem can have multiple related incidents and follow up action items\.
 Selecting the parent OpsItem opens the OpsItems details page in OpsCenter\.
 + **Analysis** – Identifies the analysis created from this incident\.
 Create an analysis from a resolved incident to improve your incident response process\.
 Choose the analysis to open the analysis details page\.
 + **Owner** – The account in which the incident was created\.

+In the **Tags** section, you can view and edit the tag keys and values associated with the incident record\.
+For more information about tags in Incident Manager, see [Tagging Incident Manager resources](tagging.md)\.